cfpb/pantheon-helpers/README.md

     module.exports = ['boulder']

-This tells Pantheon to add the `boulder` design doc to every single database in CouchDB that starts with the string `boulders`.
+This tells Pantheon to add the `boulder` design doc to every single database that is (1) called `boulders` or (2) starts with `boulders_`.
-If we wanted all databases that start with `boulders` to also have another design doc installed, we would add the name of the desired design doc to the experted array.
+If we wanted all those databases to also have another design doc installed, we would add the name of the desired design doc to the exported array.

 ### 3. Design the Sisyphus microservice
 Rolling the boulder up the hill takes a long time (in web time): 2 minutes.